Ways to Increase Your FICO Score for Home Buying

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
-With the change in the economy, however, some borrowers have seen their score drop by hundreds of points after underemployment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the pieces in reviewing your FICO score include:
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
+With the change in the economy, however, some people have seen their score lowered as a result of unemployment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
+Some of the factors in summing up your FICO score include:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?